Adaptive Bernstein-von Mises theorems in Gaussian white noise: Bernstein--von Mises results

 Let $J_n = \lfloor \log n / \log 2 \rfloor$ be such that $n/2 < 2^{J_n} \leq n$ and define some strictly increasing sequence $j_0 = j_0 (n) \rightarrow \infty$ such that $j_0 (n) < J_n$.
 For the low resolutions $j \leq j_0(n)$ we fit a simple product prior where we draw the $f_{jk}$'s independent from a bounded density $g$ that is strictly positive on $\R$.
 For the middle resolution levels $j_0(n) < j \leq J_n$, the $f_{jk}$'s are drawn independently from the mixture

-for some $K > 0$ and $\tau > 1/2$.
+for some $K > 0$ and $\theta > 1/2$.
 All coefficients at levels $j > J_n$ are set to 0.
-Since this is a product prior, it is possible to sample from the posterior distribution using an MCMC scheme on each component separately.
+Since this is a product prior, one can sample from the posterior by sampling from each component separately (using either an MCMC scheme or explicit expressions depending on the choice of density $g$).
 We have a weak BvM in the multiscale space $\mathcal{M}_0 (w)$, where the rate at which the admissible sequence $(w_l)$ diverges depends on the how many coefficients we automatically fit in the prior via the sequence $j_0 (n)$.
 Recall that a sequence $( w_l )_{l \geq 1}$ is admissible if $w_l / \sqrt{l} \nearrow \infty$.

 \begin{theorem} Consider the slab and spike prior defined above with lower threshold given by the strictly increasing sequence $j_0 (n) \rightarrow \infty$.
 The posterior distribution satisfies a weak BvM in $\mathcal{M}_0 (w)$ in the sense of Definition \ref{weak BvM}, that is for every $\beta,R>0$,